Burmese pronouns: Grammatical markers

-Subject pronouns begin sentences, though the subject is generally omitted in the imperative forms and in conversation.
-Grammatically speaking, subject marker particles (က ([ɡa̰] in colloquial, သည် [θì] in formal) must be attached to the subject pronoun, although they are also generally omitted in conversation.
+Burmese has an elaborate case marking system, especially compared to other languages in the region.
+Subject pronouns begin sentences, though the subject is generally omitted in the imperative forms and in spoken Burmese.
+Grammatically speaking, subject marker particles (က ([ɡa̰] in colloquial, သည် [θì] in formal) must be attached to the subject pronoun, although they are also generally omitted in spoken Burmese.
 Object pronouns must have an object marker particle (ကို [ɡò] in colloquial, အား [á] in formal) attached immediately after the pronoun.
-Proper nouns are often substituted for pronouns, an example of pronoun avoidance.
-One's status in relation to the audience determines the pronouns used, with certain pronouns used for different audiences.